iReflect/iReflect.github.io/index.md

-**iReflect** is an attempt to develop an open-source web-application to facilitate smooth feedback and retrospective analysis of a team.
+**iReflect** is a web aplication to provide support for continuous performance feedback and retrospective analysis of team/s.
+It aims to build an extensible system that can provide integration with various development tools for pulling data required for feedback & retrospective analysis.

 ### [](#components)Components
 ***